techindicium/dbt-oracle/README.rst

 #######################

 - Schema tests OK
-- Relationship testes Not OK
+- Relationship tests Not OK
 - SQL Tests OK
 - Docs generate Not OK

 Snapshots
 #########

-Not OK
+OK

 Testing
 -------

 There is a dummy dbt project called dbt_test_project for testing some things that the official dbt integration tests do not cover.
+For both dbt_test_project and dbt oficial adpter tests we are using a database user 'dbt_test' with password 'dbt_test' You have to either create this user os change the credentias at tests/oracle.dbtspec and dbt_test_project/profiles.yml

 For running it first start an oracle database instance:
 ::

     docker run \